 The Corporate Governance Committee was formed in 2017 and its main functions are:

 During the year the committee focused on:

->The development of a Whistleblowers Policy.
+- The implementation of a Whistleblowers Policy.

->The reorganization of the Board for 2018.
+- Assisting with the reorganization of the Board for 2018.

 The Chairman of the Corporate Governance Committee is Mr. U. Philip Alexander and comprises the other Non-Executive Directors.